NASA-IMPACT/veda-ui/docs/adr/004-component-library-restructure.md

 * **Scattered component organization**: Library components are mixed within the application structure rather than being clearly separated
 * **Unclear library boundaries**: It's not immediately apparent which components are part of the exportable library vs. application-specific to the legacy dashboard setup

-Currently, the library exports are managed through `/app/scripts/libs/index.ts` which imports components from various locations throughout the application:
+Previously, the library exports were managed through `/app/scripts/libs/index.ts` which imported components from various locations throughout the application.
+This has been moved to `packages/veda-ui/src/libs/index.ts` in PR #1898.

 ```ts
 // Current scattered structure